This course is ideal for: People who have finished (or nearly finished) a draft of their manuscript

 Q: I've been writing for a while and have completed several courses.
 Should I do this course?

-A: Our selection of Fiction Essentials courses are designed for writers who already have the foundation techniques but really want to hone their skills in a specific area.
-This course is particularly useful if you're at the final stages of your manuscript and you need a useful resource as you review your work with fresh eyes.
-If you'd like to self-edit your stories with more confidence – you'll love Fiction Essentials: Self-editing.
+A: This course is particularly useful if you're at the final stages of your manuscript and you need a valuable resource as you review your work with fresh eyes.
+By following the powerful editing framework, you'll be able to refine your stories so they're ready to submit to publishers.
+If you have solid foundation skills in fiction and would like to self-edit your stories with more confidence – you'll love Cut, Shape, Polish.

 Q: Will this course help me if I’m writing a non-fiction book or memoir?